ben-laufer/DMRichR/README.md

 ## Installation

 No manual installation of R packages is required, since the required packages and updates will occur automatically upon running the [executable script](exec/DM.R) located in the `exec` folder.
-However, the package does require Bioconductor 3.9, which you can install or update to using:
+However, the package does require Bioconductor, which you can install or update to using:

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
-BiocManager::install("BiocInstaller", version = "3.9")
+BiocManager::install(version = "3.10")
 ```

 Additionally, if you are interested in creating your own workflow as opposed to using the executable script, you can download the package using: